openshift/runbooks/alerts/openshift-virtualization-operator/LowVirtOperatorCount.md

 Based on the information obtained during the diagnosis procedure, try to identify the root cause and resolve the issue.

-If you cannot resolve the issue, log in to the [Customer Portal](https://access.redhat.com) and open a support case, attaching the artifacts gathered during the Diagnosis procedure.
+If you cannot resolve the issue, log in to the [Customer Portal](https://access.redhat.com) and open a support case, attaching the artifacts gathered during the diagnosis procedure.